 The biggest screen size in the Kenya coffee grading system is E (Elephant), followed by PB (Peaberry) and AA, which means the green coffee bean is just a little more than one-fourth inch (1/4″) in diameter.
 While AA is the most commonly available on the market, others can sometimes be found but don’t drastically affect the flavor.

 The specifications for Kenya AA: Screen 21; retained on 18; diameter 7.2 mm.

 The elevation of Kenya’s coffee farms qualify these as Strictly High Grown (SHG) / Strictly Hard Bean (SHB) – the best of the best.

-Kenya AA is often cited as one of the world’s brightest coffee beans, though of course this is a matter of debate among coffee cuppers as well as every day specialty coffee lovers.
+Kenya AA is often reviewed as one of the world’s brightest coffee beans, though of course this is a matter of debate among coffee cuppers as well as every day specialty coffee lovers.

-What is certain, however, is that Kenya AA is one of the finest coffee beans known and also one of the coffees most favored by coffee connoisseurs, and the largest and best coffee beans from Kenya are grades Kenya AA and peaberry.
+What is certain, however, is that Kenya AA is one of the finest coffee beans known and also one of the coffees most favored by coffee connoisseurs.
+The largest and best coffee beans from Kenya are grades Kenya AA and peaberry.
 Kenya AB is frequently rated high as well and makes an acceptable substitute when AA is not available.